9-year-old Los Angeles area girl found in duffel bag ID'd

 LOS ANGELES – Investigators have identified a Los Angeles-area girl found dead in a duffel bag along a suburban equestrian trail, and two people have been detained in connection with the case.

-The coroner's office determined that the girl was 9-year-old Trinity Love Jones and ruled her death a homicide, the Los Angeles County Sheriff's Department said late Sunday.
+The coroner's office determined the girl was 9-year-old Trinity Love Jones and ruled her death a homicide, the Los Angeles County Sheriff's Department said late Sunday.

-The department has declined to say how the girl was killed but planned to release additional information later in the week.
+The department has declined to say how Trinity was killed and a department spokeswoman on Monday declined to identify the people who've been detained.
+They're considered persons of interest.

-The two people detained in Trinity's deaths are considered persons of interest and their names have not been released.
+The department plans to release additional details later in the week.

-Trinity's body was found on March 5 partly protruding from the duffel bag at the bottom of an embankment in an unincorporated area of Hacienda Heights, southeast of Los Angeles.
+Trinity's body was found on March 5 partly protruding from the duffel bag at the bottom of an embankment in Hacienda Heights, southeast of Los Angeles.

 Investigators believe her body was there less than 48 hours.